TooTallNate/node-buffer-dataview/README.md

 This module provides a very minimal [DataView][] implementation.
 Node.js already comes with a DataView implementation, but it only works with `ArrayBuffer` instances, and not Node's preferred `Buffer` type.
-This is mostly useful when interacting with previously written code which interacts with `DataView` instances rather than Node.js Buffers.
+This is mostly useful when re-using previously written code which interacts with `DataView` instances rather than Node.js Buffers.

 The `DataView` instances simply proxy the invoked instance method to the